-1. Download and install the pre-built, “one-size-fits-all-projects” ActivePython runtime environment, or
+1. Download and install the pre-built “Cleaning Datasets” runtime environment for CentOS 7, or

-2. Build your own custom Python runtime with just the packages you’ll need for this project by creating a free ActiveState Platform account, after which you will see the following image:
+2. If you’re on a different OS, you can automatically build your own custom Python runtime with just the packages you’ll need for this project by creating a free ActiveState Platform account, after which you will see the following image: